inviqa/kafka-consumer-go/UPGRADE.md

 * `consumer.Start()` now returns an error if the consuming failed, you will need to handle this error, likely by logging it and exiting
 * `consumer.NewCollection()` has been renamed to `consumer.newKafkaConsumerCollection()`, and is now no longer part of the public API of this module
 * The `consumer.ConsumerCollection` interface has been renamed to `consumer.collection`, and is now no longer part of the public API of this module
+* The `Failure` struct type has been moved to `data/failure/model` package, previously it was in the module root

 ## `0.1.x` -> `0.2.0`